Storytime Information

 • During storytime, we will also work on self-regulation, self-confidence, and cooperative behavior.

-• Promptness and attendance is important!
-By registering your child, you are agreeing to commit to attendance at a multi-week program.
-PLEASE call us at 508-763-8600 ASAP if you can’t attend a meeting, if you are running late, or if you need to drop out of a session.
-PLEASE DO NOT EMAIL!
-Emails do not get read in time.
+• PLEASE call us at 508-763-8600 ASAP if you can’t attend a meeting, if you are running late, or if you need to drop out of a session.

 • Storytime follows the Rochester Memorial School schedule.
 Storytime will not be held if RMS is closed unless otherwise noted.
 When in doubt, call us or check the library’s website or Facebook page for closures.